Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

-\subsection{Generating Target Candidates}
+This section first describes how the proposed method finds specific target individuals in observer videos.
+As we will present in Section~\ref{subsec:generating_trajectories}, target candidates are first generated from observer videos.
+Overall, we evaluate \emph{targetness} of these candidates, that is how likely candidates are to be a part of target individuals (Section~\ref{subsec:evaluating_targetness}).
+As illustrated in Figure~\ref{fig:overview}(a), local motion of these candidates are compared against the global motion of a target video to measure their correlation (Section~\ref{subsubsec:correlation_targetness}).
+We refer to this correlation score as \emph{correlation-based} targetness, which will be evaluated with an efficient two-step scheme (Section~\ref{sec:upperbound}).
+At the same time, we compute \emph{data-driven generic} targetness of candidates using a classifier that learns various traits of candidates to be a target (Figure~\ref{fig:overview}(b) and Section~\ref{subsubsec:generic_targetness}).

+In Section~\ref{subsec:perpixel}, we combine correlation-based targetness and data-driven generic targetness to provide a pixel-level targetness map shown in Figure~\ref{fig:overview}(c).
+We also make use of the correlation-based targetness to measure the affinity between target and observer videos (Figure~\ref{fig:overview}(d)) in Section~\ref{subsec:affinity}, which indicates how likely two camera wearers interact with each othere

+\subsubsection{Generating target candidates}

-Generating good target candidates is essential to achieve robust and efficient searches.
-Poleg \etal~\cite{Poleg2014} generate target candidates via people detection.
-However, people detection often becomes difficult when heavy occlusion and motion blur are present on faces or when the faces are extremely small in observer videos.
+Generating good target candidates is essential to achieve robust and efficient search.
+Poleg \etal~\cite{Poleg2014} extract target candidates via person detection.
+However, person detection often becomes difficult when heavy occlusion and motion blur are present on faces or when the faces are extremely small in observer videos.
 Our prior work~\cite{Yonetani2015} instead used a supervoxel hierarchy~\cite{Xu2012a, Xu2012b}.
 While this approach has enabled robust search against the variability of faces, hierarchical supervoxel segmentation requires rather long computation time making it difficult to apply on a large-scale repository of first-person videos.

-As a more efficient approach, a new target candidate based on densely-sampled point trajectories is proposed in this paper.
+As a more efficient approach, we present a new target candidate based on densely-sampled point trajectories.
 That is, feature points detected in a certain frame are tracked over time to serve as the candidates.
 Target candidates generated in this way allow us to avoid evaluation in obvious background regions (\eg, texture-less walls and floors), making the overall search procedure more efficient than the supervoxel-based approach used in~\cite{Yonetani2015}.
-They are also comparably robust against the facial appearance variability because they rely on only the motion estimation.
+They are also comparably robust against the facial appearance variability because they rely only on the motion estimation.